Norwood, South Australia

 Norwood is a suburb of Adelaide, about 4 km east of the Adelaide city centre.
 The suburb is in the City of Norwood Payneham & St Peters, whose predecessor was the oldest South Australian local government municipality.

+The Parade runs east to west through the centre of the suburb.
+Two roads run parallel to this, also along the whole length of the suburb: Beulah Road to the north, and William Street to the south.

 History

 Before British colonisation of South Australia and subsequent European settlement, Norwood was inhabited by one of the groups who later collectively became known as the Kaurna peoples.

 Early settler Edward Stephens, who arrived in the colony in 1839, wrote: "Norwood and Kent Town were unknown then.
 The site of the present Norwood was then a magnificent gum forest, with an undergrowth of kangaroo grass, too high in places for a man to see over; in fact persons lost their way in going from Adelaide to Kensington in those days, through attempting a short or near cut across the country".

 Norwood is named after Norwood, then a village south of London.
 The new village east of Adelaide was first laid out in 1847.
 The former City of Kensington and Norwood was the first outside of the City of Adelaide to receive the right to set up their own municipal corporation.
 The charter of the town was given on 7 July 1853 by the Governor, Sir Henry Young.